 He didn’t.
 Or rather, He did, but in His way, which means I found myself living in a large American city, raising my own children and teaching other peoples’ children, but for financial and other reasons, not traveling much at all, and certainly not living the Glorious Life Of Full-Time Ministry For Gawwwddd (you have to say that last word in a very holy Southern kind of accent) I had expected to.

 (Do you see what I did there?
 That’s what we English teachers call understatement.)

-At any rate, being a PK and a fine upstanding member of a church, where a lot of people know me, I have learned to hold my tongue.
-Because people don’t want to hear the truth.
+At any rate, being a PK and a fine upstanding member of a church, where a lot of people know me, I learned to hold my tongue.
+Because people don’t always want to hear the truth.
 That sounds harsh, so I mean it in the most non-harsh, loving way possible, but it is something I’ve noticed.

 (Read: Me.
 I don’t get hurt.
 No one gets mad at me.
 It’s all about the not getting mad at me.)